JakeSilvia/BookyApp/README.md

 <br>

 ##### Notes: This project is laid out to make unit testing reach 100% coverage with relative ease.
+Can be containerized easily with a Dockerfile to deploy to EKS/ECS.

+## Infra Layout:
+Deployed on Elastic Beanstalk inside of a VPC with a security group.
+A Classic tcp load-balancer to handle websocket connections.
+MongoDB for ease of setup and deployment but a better solution may be redis or dynamodb depending on use case.

 ## Project Layout: